microsoft/pxt/docs/blog/localization/tips-and-tricks.md

 ## A quick guide to translating the MakeCode editor

 MakeCode is used by students across the world, and we are so excited and appreciative every time we are able to release a new language and support a new community of learners!
 Language translation for MakeCode is possible thanks to an amazing community of volunteer translators!
-If you would like to get involved or want to learn more about how to help translate MakeCode, please visit our [Help Translate](https://makecode.com/translate) page.
+If you would like to get involved or want to learn more about translating MakeCode, please visit our [Help Translate](https://makecode.com/translate) page.

 We use [Crowdin](https://crowdin.com/project/makecode) as our main translation platform.
 Here are a few tips and tricks that can help you get started: